thoroc/vscode-extension-autoloadX/docs/prd/11-epic-4-epic-release-to-github.md

 - Users can download the release file from GitHub.
 - The downloaded extension is installable and functional in VSCode.

+## Dependencies

+- Depends on Epic 3: Automated Build and Deployment with GitHub Actions for foundational workflows.

 ## Priority

 - **High**